threefoldtecharchive/info_manual3/wiki/architecture/grid3_components.md

 Node uses the same verification mechanism against requests from twins.

-### TFTFCHain
+### TF-Chain

 #### Definitions
 - `entity`: this represents a legal entity or a person, the entity is the public key of the user associated with name, country, and a unique identifier.
-- `twin`: represents the management interface that can be accessed over the yggdrasil ipv6 address.
+- `twin`: represents the management interface that can be accessed over the Yggdrasil IPv6 address.
 A twin is associated also with a single public key.

 On the grid, we build on top of the above concepts a more sophisticated logic to represent the following: (note, full types specifications can be found here)
 - farm: a farm is associated